demisto/content/Packs/EWS/Playbooks/playbook-Get_Original_Email_-_EWS_v2_README.md

-This v2 playbook retrieves the original email in the thread (as eml file) by using the EWS v2 integration.
+This v2 playbook retrieves the original email in the thread as eml an file by using the EWS v2 integration.
-The main difference between this playbook and its previous version is that this playbook will retrieve the email as eml and not as an Email object.
-This version also reduces the amount of tasks needed to perform the fetch action.
+This playbook will retrieve the email as eml and not as an Email object (like the previous version).
+It also reduces the amount of tasks needed to perform the fetch action.
 You must have the necessary permissions in the EWS integration to execute global search: eDiscovery

 ## Dependencies